MicrosoftDocs/defender-docs/articles/defender-for-cloud/enable-defender-for-endpoint.md

     Onboarding might take up to 12 hours.
 For new machines created after the integration has been enabled, onboarding takes up to an hour.

-## Enable on Linux machines (Defender for Servers/integration enabled)
+## Enable on Linux (Defender for Servers/Defender for Endpoint enabled)

 If Defender for Servers is already enabled and Defender for Endpoint integration is on by default, you can manually turn on the integration for specific Linux machines in the portal.